Legal Updated 7 min read

 Paper Mill Cases

-Wisconsin’s paper mill cases are among the strongest in the country because of the sheer number of asbestos products used in a single facility.
+Wisconsin’s paper mill cases remain among the most active in the country because of the sheer number of asbestos products used in a single facility.
 A paper mill worker who spent 30 years at a Fox River Valley operation might have been exposed to asbestos from pipe insulation, paper machine felt, dryer roll lagging, gaskets, brake pads, and fireproofing, each made by a different manufacturer.

-This multi-product, multi-defendant profile means a single case can file against 10 to 20 companies, many of which have established asbestos trust funds.
+This multi-product, multi-defendant profile means a single case can name 10 to 20 companies, many of which have established asbestos trust funds.
 Combined trust fund recoveries plus lawsuit settlements can produce total compensation well above the median.

 Manufacturing and Industrial Cases

 Milwaukee’s manufacturing base created a separate line of cases involving automotive parts, heavy machinery, and foundry operations.
 Workers at A.O.
 Smith, Allis-Chalmers, and other major employers were exposed to asbestos insulation and components throughout their careers.
-Many of the same asbestos product manufacturers named in Wisconsin industrial cases also appear in Ohio steel mill litigation and Michigan auto plant cases, reflecting the shared supplier network across Midwest manufacturing.
+These companies appear across Midwest industrial asbestos litigation, though no confirmed Wisconsin-specific verdict has been documented against either firm.
+Many of the asbestos product manufacturers named in Wisconsin industrial cases also appear in Ohio steel mill litigation and Michigan auto plant cases, reflecting the shared supplier network across Midwest manufacturing.

 Shipyard Cases